vuejs/router/README.md

 These are technically breaking changes but they fix an inconsistent behavior.

-- Pushing or resolving a non existant named route throws an error instead of navigating to `/` and displaying nothing.
+- Pushing or resolving a non existent named route throws an error instead of navigating to `/` and displaying nothing.

 ### Missing features